 Type: Callhome

 Successfully resolving the "SIA Grace Period has expired" alarm and enabling software upgrades on Cisco NCS1014 devices requires a systematic approach to smart licensing configuration and verification.
 Ensuring correct license smart transport settings, proper node registration with CSSM using a valid token, and subsequent license synchronization are critical.
-In some cases, a force license registration or controller reload may be required to complete the system sync.
+In some cases, a force license registration or controller reload can be required to complete the system sync.
 Once SIA compliance is restored, the software upgrade process can proceed without further issues.